 Charles Francis — President of the Mattachine Society of Washington, DC, which conducts original archival research and educational programs that focus on gay and lesbian legal, political, and policy history—often hidden or destroyed.

 Nishani Frazier, PhD — Associate Professor of American Studies and History at University of Kansas and co-editor of Freedom on My Mind: The Columbia Documentary History of the African American Experience.

 Dagmar Herzog, PhD — Distinguished Professor of History at City University of New York’s Graduate Center and author of Cold War Freud: Psychoanalysis in an Age of Catastrophe.

 Nadine Hubbs, PhD — Professor of Women’s Studies and Music at the University of Michigan; Director of the Lesbian-Gay-Queer Research Initiative (LGQRI) at Michigan’s Institute for Research on Women and Gender; and author of The Queer Composition of America’s Sound.

-Regina Kunzel, PhD — Doris Stevens Chair and Professor of History and Gender and Sexuality Studies at Princeton University and author of Criminal Intimacy: Prison and the Uneven History of Modern American Sexuality.
+Regina Kunzel, PhD — Larned Professor of History and Women’s, Gender, and Sexuality Studies at Yale University and author of Criminal Intimacy: Prison and the Uneven History of Modern American Sexuality.

 Eric Marcus — Author and co-author of a dozen books, including Making Gay History: The Half-Century Fight for Lesbian and Gay Equal Rights, and founder and host of the Making Gay History podcast.

 Vernon Rosario, MD, PhD — Associate Clinical Professor of Psychiatry and Historian of Medicine at UCLA, and author of Homosexuality and Science: A Guide to the Debates.

-Susan Stryker, PhD — Professor of Gender and Women’s Studies at the University of Arizona; author of Transgender History: The Roots of Today’s Revolution; Emmy-winning director of Screaming Queens: The Riot at Compton’s Cafeteria; and scholar whose work has helped shape the cultural conversation on transgender topics since the early 1990s.
+Susan Stryker, PhD — Professor Emerita of Gender and Women’s Studies at the University of Arizona; author of Transgender History: The Roots of Today’s Revolution; Emmy-winning director of Screaming Queens: The Riot at Compton’s Cafeteria; and scholar whose work has helped shape the cultural conversation on transgender topics since the early 1990s.